Submit Your Application

 Watch for your financial aid award notification

-New students will receive their first financial aid notification by paper.
+New students will receive their initial financial aid notification by paper.
 Subsequent notifications will be sent by email.

 View your financial aid in my.SMU

-Your financial aid notification will include instructions on how to finalize your aid in my.SMU.
+Your financial aid notification will include instructions on how to accept your aid in my.SMU.
 You will be able to view your aid and take actions to accept, decline or reduce offered loans.

 ***Aid may be reviewed and/or revised so check SMU e-mail often.***

-Any outstanding items will be listed through the "Tasks" panel located on the My.SMU Student Homepage.
+Any outstanding items will be listed My.SMU student dashboard.